Skin Hyperpigmentation: Types and Causes

 What skin pigment causes hyperpigmentation?

-Oral tetracycline can leave a dark blueish brown pigment on the skin.
+Oral tetracycline is an antibiotic that cancan leave a dark blueish brown pigment on the skin.

 Because melanin is by far the most common cause of hyperpigmentation, this blog will concentrate on the types of hyperpigmentation due to an excess amount of melanin.